 Mill’s famous case became a lightning rod for criminal justice reform prompting high profile op-eds by Jay-Z and Kevin Hart, mass protests and calls for probation and sentencing guideline changes.
 His 12-year case was finally resolved in 2019 when Mill’s misdemeanor lawyer was able to reduce the charge to a misdemeanor firearm charge.

 18. Mick Jagger, 1967

-Mick Jagger was arrested in Sussex England in 1967 for Amphetamine possession.
+Mick Jagger was arrested in this stylish mugshot taken in Sussex England in 1967 for Amphetamine possession.
 He was with Keith Richards who was allowing guests to smoke cannabis in his home.

 19. Nina Dobrev, 2009

 Nina Dobrev, whose real name is Nikolina Konstantinova Dobreva, and her Vampire Diaries costars Candice Accola, Sara Canning and Kayla Ewell were all arrested in 2009 in Smarr, Georgia for dangling from a bridge and flashing drivers on Highway I-72.

 The entire group with their model good looks was charged with disorderly conduct and ordered to pay a $4,000 fine.